adityasharmacs/kubernetes-redis-cluster/README.md

-# Create a Redis Cluster using kubernetes on gcloud
+# Create a Redis Cluster using Kubernetes on GCloud

 ### Install the GCloud CLI and Set Your Project
 ```